JeremyBYU/cpp-pybind-skel/docs/builddocs.rst

     cd docs

-    # You may optionally select the --sphinx --doxygen flag
+    # You may optionally select the --sphinx flag
-    python make_docs.py --sphinx --doxygen
+    python make_docs.py --sphinx

 The docs html will be saved in ``docs/_out`` folder.